radish-es/casebook-property/content/cases/waterloo.md

 parks when the number of homeless people exceeds the number of available shelter beds in the City of Victoria": *Adams* BCCA at para.
 166.

-> The constitutional right as articulated in was thus circumscribed in two respects: (1) the right is exercisable when the number of homeless outnumbered the available indoor sheltering spaces, and (2) the right to erect a temporary shelter is confined to overnight hours.
+> The constitutional right as articulated in *Adams* was thus circumscribed in two respects: (1) the right is exercisable when the number of homeless outnumbered the available indoor sheltering spaces, and (2) the right to erect a temporary shelter is confined to overnight hours.